ruinogenesis/ICT111-Gravity-MVP/pitch/demo-outline.md

 - Traceability: all 16 fixed requirements implemented and mapped (feature-implementation-status.md)

 ## 6. Ask / Closing
 "Everything you saw is live on GitHub Pages, tested with real students, and traceable to the requirements.
-Next step beyond the course: pilot with one dorm building at the end-of-semester move-out peak."
+Next step beyond the course: pilot with one apartment building at the end-of-semester move-out peak."
 Links: landing page, prototype, repository.